 Boston Spice created this spice blend, especially for fish and seafood lovers.
 The original yellow 1775 rattlesnake Gadsden flag was a symbol of America’s Revolutionary War.
 This blend will help you win the war over flavorless food in your mouth.
 We added the unique flavors of orange zest, celery salt, ginger, mustard, garlic, and nutmeg to this inviting blend.
-Sprinkle “Don’t Treat On My Fish” on your fish and seafood, bake it or grill it, and give your meal a taste-lift.
+Sprinkle “Don’t Tread On My Fish” on your fish and seafood, bake it or grill it, and give your meal a taste-lift.
 So, raise your flag and shout, “Don’t Tread On My Fish!”

 Ingredients*: kosher salt, garlic, celery salt, orange zest, black pepper, paprika, ginger, mustard, allspice, cayenne pepper, nutmeg. *all natural rice powder added to reduce caking

 The striped jack "Don't Tread On Me" flag was flown on the first ships of the Continental Navy in 1775.
 The rattlesnake was a symbol of resistance to the British in Colonial America.
 It is believed that the phrase "Don't Tread On Me" was first used during the American Revolution.

 In the fall of 1775, the British were occupying Boston and the young Continental Army was holed up in Cambridge, woefully short on arms and ammunition.
 At the Battle of Bunker Hill, Washington's troops had been so low on gunpowder that they were ordered "not to fire until you see the whites of their eyes."